$NUMA Price Movement

 6. Liquidating loans

-1. If ETH increases in dollars, $NUMA increases in dollars
+1. If an LST increases in dollars, $NUMA increases in dollars

 Price decreases:

-1. If ETH decreases in dollars, $NUMA decreases in dollars
+1. If an LST decreases in dollars, $NUMA decreases in dollars

 The general rule for the price of the $NUMA token is that the LP price will move between what we call the "upper band" and the "lower band".
-The upper band refers to the $NUMA mint price via the vault, and the lower band refers to the $NUMA burn price via the vault.
+The upper band refers to the $NUMA mint price via a vault, and the lower band refers to the $NUMA burn price via a vault.
 The nominal 5% mint fee and the 5% burn fee mean that there is a space of 10% where the LP price can move in between these bands.
-Anytime there are any transactions the incur fees or ETH outperforms the synthetics, the bands move up.
-Anytime the synthetics outperform ETH or tokens are unlocked, the bands move down.
+Anytime there are any transactions the incur fees or a corresponding LST outperforms the synthetics, the bands move up.
+Anytime the synthetics outperform a corresponding LST, the bands move down.

 Last updated